davidandjulia/davidandjulia.github.io/content/sections/section2.md

 Morning -- Group hike

-Evening -- Welcome dinner
+6:30pm -- Welcome dinner

 ### Saturday, September 11th 2021

 4:00pm  -- Ceremony

-Dinner and dancing (will this be possible?!) to follow.
+Happy hour, dinner, and dancing to follow.

+Dressy casual attire.

 10:00pm -- County regulations require music to be off

 ### Sunday, September 12th 2021

 Morning: Breakfast send off.
 Lake Wenatchee State Park South picnic area.
-The picnic area has capacity for 50; we will have food for all, but expect people to come and go during this time.
+The picnic area has capacity for 50; we will have food for all, but have to ask that people to come and go during this time so that there is space for everybody.
 Note that a discover pass is required per vehicle, so carpool if you can.